-It’s easy to dismiss your child’s fears; groggy at two in the morning, I could barely see in the dark, much less have any desire to have a conversation with a three-year-old.
+It’s easy to dismiss your child’s fears; groggy at two in the morning, I could barely see in the dark, much less have any desire to talk with a three-year-old.
 It’s just a stain on the ceiling! was what I really wanted to say.
 Still… these are his genuine fears, just as adults are afraid of spiders and ghosts and yes, the dark.

 And so I listened, and we talked.
 We sat on the bathroom floor as I tried to piece his emotions together.
 He needed to know that someone was on his side, that he wasn’t going crazy, and that it’s perfectly normal to feel this way from time to time.
 I also mentioned a few times when I’ve been scared so he knows he’s not alone.